Tausty/Snowman-Project/README.md

 ## how to play
-players take turns guessing thier indivuidual phrases. player 1 can press ~ to throw a snowball, and player 2 can press \
+players take turns guessing thier indivuidual phrases.

+player 1 can press "~" to throw a snowball, and player 2 can press "\"

+player with the highest points once both timers run out wins.

 ## Basic Rundown of Our Concept